 If a judge mandates spousal support, you must pay for it.

-The only way to force your ex to pay alimony is by holding them in contempt of court.
+The only way to force your ex to pay alimony is by California alimony holding them in contempt of court.

 Spousal Support Isn’t What You Think

-There’s no difference between paying alimony vs spousal support, but the whole concept has evolved significantly over the years.
+There’s no difference between paying spousal support and California alimony calculator and what is alimony, but the whole concept has evolved significantly over the years.
 You’re less likely than ever to be on the hook for your ex’s finances compared to a generation ago, and if you’re a man, you’re more likely to receive support if you’re the low-earning spouse.